The Yang Clan and Mu Guiying - China's Amazons

 This prompted jealousy from the other generals, and Yang Ye’s compatriot Pan Mei eventually abandoned him on the battlefield.
 Overpowered this time, Yang Ye was captured and starved to death.

 Yang Ye had eight sons, and perhaps the most outstanding was Yang Yanzhao.
 As valiant as his father, he was also very adept at the art of war.
-Over 20 years, he managed to secure the Song Dynasty’s borders.
+Over a 20-year-period, he managed to secure the Song Dynasty’s borders.
 Even the Khitans, who saw Yang Yanzhao as their biggest enemy, respectfully compared him to Mizar, the sixth star of the Big Dipper, and reverently called him “Yang the Sixth.”
 Alongside the rest of his family, Yang Yanzhao fought for his country until his death at 57.

 But war took a heavy toll on the family, and as the invading forces drew near, the last of the Yang generals was killed.
 Who could defend the Middle Kingdom?
 This was the time for the Yang’s female warriors to shine.